Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard

-Our analysis shows in panel b) of Figure \ref{Fig00040} that this ratio peaks around $0.5$ and has a heavy tail towards higher values which strongly contributes to setting the average value at $0.68\pm0.42$.
+Our analysis shows in panel b) of Figure \ref{Fig04} that this ratio peaks around $50\%$ and has a heavy tail towards higher values which strongly contributes to setting the average value at $68\pm42\%$.
 Although this last value probably might suffer inaccurate determinations of the alpha density because of low counts in the VDF, the most probable value shows that the beam for the alpha population is much more relevant than in the case of protons.
 Panel c), shows the relative helium to hydrogen abundance for the core and the beam.
 The alpha core population represents about $3\%$ of the proton core population while this ratio increases noticeably towards $17\%$ for the beam.
-Our findings partially confirm those of \cite{asbridge1974} as the alpha beam appears to be considerably heavier than the alpha core.
+Our findings partially confirm those of \cite{asbridge1974}.
 However, differences in final values may result from factors such as radial distance, wind speed, and Alfv\'enicity.